Acceleratio/docs-sqlmanager/troubleshooting/sql-server-connections/miscellaneous.md

 #### Problem:

 Cannot open database “model” requested by the login.
 The login failed.
-Login failed for user ‘CONTOSO\walterwhite’.
+Login failed for user _‘CONTOSO\walterwhite’_.

 #### Solution: